 In addition, Google calculates the average scores per the hotel’s country, and will show up country-specific scores in the Price Accuracy report for countries whose accuracy score is significantly different from your overall score.

 Numeric values are computed by sampling the price-cache or the actual impressions/clicks periodically.
 Google validates those values with manual processes and/or automated scrapers against your website data.
-The validations use your Points of Sale (POS) to generate URLs which are checked for a set of user parameters (such as language, country, device, and Google property).
+The validations use your landing pages to generate URLs which are checked for a set of user parameters (such as language, country, device, and Google property).

 Based on your overall average Price Accuracy Score, you are assigned a value of Excellent, Good, Poor, At Risk, or Failed, as described above.